lernae/sam-pipelines-devops-monorepo/README.md

 ![mono repo trigger flow](https://d2908q01vomqb2.cloudfront.net/7719a1c782a1ba91c031a682a0a2f8658209adbf/2021/04/23/Codepipeline-Sample-Arch.jpg)

+Modifications to above diagram:
+* In addition, at step 5, if the pipeline does not already exist, a new pipeline gets crated.
+* Separately, the pipeline targets 2 separate accounts, first staging acct followed by prod acct to deploy the app code.
 ## Components
 * devops repo (this repo) contains:
    * pipeline-trigger: the implementation of this [blog post](https://aws.amazon.com/blogs/devops/integrate-github-monorepo-with-aws-codepipeline-to-run-project-specific-ci-cd-pipelines/) to be able to trigger the right pipeline based on what changed